gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 Access F1-12 by holding Q+W. Similar to the numbers, function keys are **ordered chronologically, top-down**.
 Q+W is placed so function keys can be easily paired with modifiers for keyboard shortcuts.
 Double-tap Q+W to activate this layer without the need to hold Q+W, Escape exits.

 And that’s it for layers!

 ------

-Important Note: If you’re just interested in reading the absolute basics to get started, only read the “Common Symbols” and “Common Actions” sections, then jump down to “Conclusion” 👍
+#### Important Note: If you’re just interested in reading the absolute basics to get started, only read the “Common Symbols” and “Common Actions” sections, then jump down to “Conclusion” 👍

 ------
 ## Symbol Chords
-All symbols are chorded with the right-hand, freeing the left-hand for modifiers.
-All symbols can be chorded from within the Number layer.
+_All symbols are chorded with the right-hand, freeing the left-hand for modifiers.
+All symbols can be chorded from within the Number layer_.
 ### Common Symbols

 **Period** and **Comma** chords share the general placement of their QWERTY counterparts but without leaving the home row. **Colon** and **Semicolon** are the same Period/Comma chords, but with “J” also pressed. **Apostrophe** and **Quote** are each the shape of their symbol.